-A variation in moisture, content, and industry standards all contribute to the size and weight of wood fences.
+No, these will only be approximations.
+A variation in moisture, content and industry standards all contribute to the size and weight of wood fences.

-All ACQ treated lumber, including water repellent, will internally dry during the first 60 to 90 days after installation.
+Yes.
+All ACQ-treated lumber, including water repellent, will internally dry during the first 60 to 90 days after installation.
 This drying process will lead to shrinkage and some checking on the boards.

+Yes.
 Nails can cause the wood fibers to split.
-Additionally, the ends of a board dry quicker than the middle.
+Additionally, the ends of a board dry more quickly than the middle.
 This stress can cause splits.

 The natural drying process.
 In the installed climate, wood cells lose their natural water content to the air, which causes shrinkage and movement.